 For the Greeks, people are the priority; the service is casual, usually friendly.
 Nothing is so important that it cannot be put aside for a chat and a cup of thick Greek coffee, or these days one of the many varieties of iced frappe coffees.

 Children must be seen and heard and are regarded as a "gift from God", and are welcomed everywhere with a smile, and likely a pinch of a chubby cheek.

 Corfu is still rural; many still have chickens, sheep or goats, and very possibly a noisy cockerel, which will have no respect for the hour!
 Some of the village elders still have a donkey to bring home firewood, he is likely to start the day with a loud honk "kali mera" (good morning) at 7am, along with the dog saying his piece, and so the day will begin!...

 The simplicity of this lifestyle has long been its attraction.

 One of our clients described their annual Greek holiday as soul food.
 For Greekophiles there is an indefinable connection that makes you feel as though you have come home.

-On arrival, your house will be clean and beds made up, bath towels but NOT BEACH TOWELS are provided (except at Beachside Bungalows and Villa Marcos).
+On arrival, your house will be clean and beds made up, bath towels but NOT BEACH TOWELS are provided (except at Beachside Bungalows, Villa Marcos and Saouli Beach Hideaway).